mggg/covid-scheduling/README.md

 **Note: the scheduler currently supports only weeklong intervals starting on a Monday.
 This is a known limitation and will be resolved shortly.**

 ## API
-To start a simple Flask-based JSON API is available; execute `FLASK_DEBUG=1 flask run` to start the development server.
+To start a simple Flask-based JSON API, execute `FLASK_DEBUG=1 flask run` to start the development server.
 The API accepts `POST` requests to the root endpoint of the format
 ```
 {
   "start": "YYYY-MM-DD",